isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 tool is provided by both MIT Kerberos 5 and Heimdal, on some systems where both Kerberos 5 and Heimdal are installed it is a symbolic link to one of them.
 If it's not in your standard location, you may specify it with ``--with-gssapi=/path/to/krb5-config``.
-Since this is an early prototype, it is strongly recommended to use default installation locations as provided by packages.
+It is strongly recommended to use default installation locations as provided by packages.

 The ``./configure`` script should complete with a successful GSS-API detection, similar to this: